tgoldenphoenix/my-markdown-notes/docs/language-md/english-grammar.md

 1. **Coordinating conjunctions**, often represented by the acronym FANBOYS (`for, and, nor, but, or, yet, so`), connect words, phrases, or independent clauses of **equal grammatical** importance in a sentence.
 2. **Subordinating conjunctions**, including `although, because, that, while, after, if, when, whether`, connect a **dependent clause** to the independent clause of a sentence, indicating a specific logical relationship between the two.
-3. Correlative Conjunctions: These conjunctions work **in pairs** to connect grammatically equivalent parts of a sentence.
+3. **Correlative Conjunctions**: These conjunctions work **in pairs** to connect grammatically equivalent parts of a sentence.
 Example: `Either/or, neither/nor, both/and`.

 You can have either pasta or rice.